apify/apify-docs/sources/academy/platform/get_most_of_actors/monetizing_your_actor.md

     Promoting your Actor on the right channels can be the deciding factor in successfully attracting users.

     While there are various ways to effectively promote your tool, it is usually best to share it on multiple channels.
-So, here are a few suggestions of channels you can use to promote your Actor:
+Here are a few suggestions of channels you can use to promote your Actor:

     - **Reddit and Quora**